Cloudreaver/TISC_Simulation/Readme.txt

 TISC_sim.sh/avg_sub_TISC_sim.sh: These scripts actually do the submitting to the cluster.
 Again, this will only work on kingbee at OSU.

 three_phi_sector*: These are a version of TISC_sim that calculates everything for 3 phi sectors instead of just 1.
 It is still a work in progress.

+TO DO:

+Fix the plotting of the SNR curves in TISC_sim.py

+Get the average subtracted algorithm working correctly.

+Swap antenna A and C. Currently I have the bottom antenna being A and the top being C, this is backwards.
+This will require some thinking because the way I handle the correlations will probalby have to change.

+Get the 3 phi sector version working.
+This shouldn't be hard, since it is just doing the same thing three times.